Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 2. What affiliate program platform should I use?

-The software “brain” behind your affiliate program is really the one that ensures all the features (listed above) are readily available and functioning.
+The software “brain” behind your WordPress affiliate program is really the one that ensures all the features (listed above) are readily available and functioning.

 Because of this, it’s definitely recommended to use a robust affiliate system that thoroughly integrates with your CRM/e-commerce system – whether that’s a third-party tool, or something that’s already built into your current tech setup.